simonmichael/hledger_site/src/ledger.md

 ## Differences

-**How is hledger different from Ledger ?**
+How is hledger different from Ledger ?
 First, the high-order differences:

 - hledger is actively maintained (since 2008)
 - hledger focusses strongly on UX, reliability, and real-world practicality
 - hledger is written in Haskell, which helps with correctness and maintainability
-- hledger has learned from Ledger and tries to reimplement its best parts with improved quality, consistency and robustness.
+- hledger has learned from Ledger and tries to reimplement and its best parts in a more systematic way, with improved quality and robustness.

 Compared to Ledger, hledger has

-- a complete and accurate manual,
+- a complete and accurate manual
+- standard "financial statement" reports
-- multi-column reports,
+- multi-column reports
-- an easier query syntax,
+- an easier query syntax
-- better depth limiting,
+- better depth limiting
-- optional just-works data entry, terminal, and web interfaces,
-- and a battle-tested CSV/SSV/TSV system designed for easy import of bank data.
+- a battle-tested CSV/SSV/TSV system designed for easy bank data import
+- and multiple officially-supported user interfaces (CLI, data entry, terminal, web).

 Compared to hledger, Ledger has